XOR

 Feature Description

-Removes the common part of two or more objects while merging other parts into a single object.
+Removes the common parts of two or more objects, while merging the remaining parts into a single object.

-- If the participating objects intersect only at points, these polygon objects will be merged into a complex object (e.g., generating a complex polygon object with two sub-objects as shown below).
+- If input objects intersect only at points, they will be merged into a complex object (e.g., generating a complex polygon object with two sub-objects as shown below).

-- If the participating objects intersect only along lines, their adjacent edges will disappear and merge into a simple object.
+- If input objects intersect only along lines, their adjacent edges will disappear and merge into a simple object.

-- If the participating objects intersect pairwise on surfaces without overlapping, their intersecting portions will be deleted and merged into a complex object (e.g., generating a complex polygon object with two sub-objects as shown below).
+- If input objects intersect pairwise on surfaces without overlapping, their intersecting areas will be removed and merged into a complex object (e.g., generating a complex polygon object with two sub-objects as shown below).

-- If the participating objects consecutively intersect on surfaces without pairwise intersections (i.e., no common intersecting areas), they will merge into a simple polygon object.
+- If input objects consecutively intersect on surfaces without pairwise overlapping areas, they will merge into a simple polygon object.

-- If the participating objects completely overlap, all objects involved in the operation will be deleted.
+- If input objects completely overlap, all participating objects will be deleted.

-- If the participating objects are mutually non-intersecting, a complex object will be generated (e.g., generating a complex polygon object with two sub-objects as shown below).
+- If input objects do not intersect, a complex object will be generated (e.g., generating a complex polygon object with two sub-objects as shown below).

 Feature Entry